Tracking procurement

 Contracting/raising purchase orders – UK specifics

-The requirements in the Contracting/raising purchase orders as a British Red Cross partner section apply, and the CPT must be informed ahead of contracting.
+The requirements in the Contracting/raising purchase orders as a British Red Cross partner section apply, and the must be informed ahead of contracting.
 British Red Cross corporate procurement tools must be used, i.e. a requisition must be raised in Agresso and approved as per the approval matrix designed in Agresso; once it has been approved, a purchase order or contract can be raised.

 Contract amendments for UK contracts: request must be submitted to CPT, who will draft a contract amendment, sign it and share with logistics.